pawelgrzybek/pawelgrzybek.com/content/posts/2015-06-12-javascript-console-in-sublime-text.md

 ---
 title: JavaScript console in Sublime Text
-description: Reading books, attending conferences and watching videos is pointless without practice.
+summary: Reading books, attending conferences and watching videos is pointless without practice.
 Let me show you what helped me a lot on my JavaScript learning curve.
 photo: 2015-06-12.jpg
 ---